Who Is This Credit Card Best For?

 - Big rewards at the gas pump: If you drive a lot, take note.
 This card rewards gas purchases at 5 points per $1 spent—a higher rate than you’ll find on most competitors.
 (And unlike many of those cards, there’s no limit on what you can earn in a year.)
 You’ll also earn 3 points per $1 on groceries, including at military commissaries.

-- Minimal fees: This card doesn’t charge an annual fee or foreign transaction fee, which means you can avoid fees completely, depending on how you use the card.
-Even its late fees are more reasonable than many ($10-$25, depending on your balance).
+- Low fees: This card doesn’t charge an annual fee or foreign transaction fee, which means you can avoid fees completely, depending on how you use the card.
+It also lacks a cash advance fee, and even its late fees are more reasonable than other travel rewards cards (up to $28, depending on your balance).

 - PenFed Credit Union membership required: While anyone (military or not) can become a member of PenFed, having to belong to the credit union does add an extra step in the application process.
 You’ll have to open a savings account and keep at least $5 in it to have the card.